skiano/react-layout-factory/README.md

 Now, this obviously flexible, but if you want to use this component in a visual system, you might want to limit its use to a specific set of shapes, for instance ``large``, ``medium``, and `small`.

-With ``react-layout-factory``, you can specify these layouts and assign them to specific values for the height property.
-This looks something like the following.
+With ``react-layout-factory``, you can eaisily specify these shapes as layouts, and get back a new component, that adds support for your new layouts.

     var SpecificShapeComponents = layoutFactory(AnyShapeComponent);